ArthurHowardMorris/ArthurHowardMorris.github.io/README.md

 Pay for Prudence
 (with Salman Arif, John Donovan, Yadav Gopalan)

+Individual Mortgage Lending and Corruption: Evidence from Local Corruption Crack-Downs (with Albert Mensah, Han Stice, and Roger White)

 ## Code

 - [An adaptation of `psacalc` that allows use with `reghdfe`](https://github.com/ArthurHowardMorris/psacalc_supports_reghdfe) (Stata)